rjmacarthy/twinny-api/README.md

 Run `./setup.sh` to set your environment variables to `.env` this is your model directories.

-Run `start.sh` to start the container.
+Run `./start.sh` to start the container.

 You can run everything manually if you want...